Angeltheesoto/fcc-react-course/README.md

   means i can tell the computer WHAT to do and expect it to handle the details.
 - Imperative:
   means i need to tell it HOW to do each step.

+- Props: refers to the properties being passed into a component in order for it to work correctly, similar to how a function receives parameters: "from above."
+A component receiving props is not allowed to modify those props.
+  (I.e. they are "immutable.")
+  short answer: shouldn't be changing.
+The way things are currently are.
+Are like props.

+- State: refers to the values that are managed by the component, similar to variables declared inside a function.
+Any time you have a changing values that should be saved/ displayed, you'll likely be using state. short answer: should be changing.
+Its like declaring new variables that change when something happening.

+- immutable: means it is unchanging like props.

+-